grpc/grpc.github.io/docs/guides/auth.md

 accessing Google APIs through gRPC is provided for certain auth flows, demonstrated through code examples below.

-*WARNING*: Oauth2 support is only to connect to Google services.
-Sending a Google issued Oauth2 token to a non-Google service could result in this token being stolen and used to impersonate the client to Google services.
+*WARNING*: OAuth2 shall only be used to connect to Google services.
+Sending a Google issued OAuth2 token to a non-Google service could result in this token being stolen and used to impersonate the client to Google services.

 ## API